 Many employers offer some sort of aid to help working adults return to complete their degrees.
 In fact, around half of US employers offer financial assistance for undergraduate degrees and 53% assist with graduate degrees.
 If you’re currently working full-time and would like to enroll as a student but are concerned about costs, your employer just might have the support you’ve been needing.

 Here, you’ll learn about different kinds of education benefits, different employers that offer them, and how to convince your employer to offer these benefits if they don’t already.
-We’ll also take a look at how you can even get help paying past college debts through the C2C Grant in addition to employer education benefits.
+We’ll also take a look at how you can even receive financial support to cover the cost of tuition and related expenses through the C2C Grant.

 A degree is valuable to employers

 There’s no question that earning a degree can unlock brighter horizons for you, but employers also stand to gain from this accomplishment.
 As a smarter, more experienced, and higher-skilled employee, you’ll have more to offer.
 This leads to greater job security, higher pay, and upward mobility.
 Employers see education benefits as an investment in their employees rather than a gift, and many are willing to help cover the cost of returning to college with the goal of creating a well-educated and capable staff.

 Even though many employers offer some form of education benefits, it’s important to understand the various kinds.
 The type of assistance provided can determine when you pay, how much you pay, and other important details.
 While it varies between companies, here are the most common forms of employer education benefits:

 Tuition Assistance - This is the kind of assistance most adult students would prefer since the employer contribution is provided beforehand.
 With the help offered before you must pay for tuition, you’re keeping more money in your bank account.
 Depending on how much your employer offers and the price of attending the college, you might not even have to spend a dime.